 When at the beaches of Dubrovnik, be very careful not to get sunburns.

 Even though there are no ozone holes over Croatia, it’s fairly easy to burn so make sure you use adequate SPF.

 - Visas - For most countries, visas are not required for stays in Dubrovnik under 90 days.
 Any longer than that, you will have to obtain a visa.
 You should also own a password valid for at least six months from your planned date of return.
 If you are not sure about your visa status, contact your local Croatian embassy where you'll get further information about the visa needed for your country.

 - Currency - Croatian kuna is the official currency in Dubrovnik.
 ATMs are widely available throughout the city and credit cards are accepted in most establishments such as hotels and restaurants.
-However, smaller restaurants, business, shops and private accommodation owners will probably require cash payment.
+However, smaller restaurants, businesses, shops, and private accommodation owners will probably require cash payment.

 - Airports - Dubrovnik Airport, also known as Čilipi Airport is the international airport of Dubrovnik.
-This airport is located around 15 km from the centre of Dubrovnik.
-It was the third-busiest airport in Croatia in 2017 after Zagreb Airport and Split Airport .
+This airport is located around 15 km from the center of Dubrovnik.
+It was the third-busiest airport in Croatia in 2017 after Zagreb Airport and Split Airport.